modelica/ModelicaSpecification/Tutorial.md

 where Real is the name of a predefined variable type.
 A real variable has a set of attributes such as unit of measure, initial value, minimum and maximum value.
 Here, the units of measure are set to be the SI units.
-Inside models we will normally use voltage as the difference between the electric potentials as the different pins, they have the same unit.
+Inside models we will normally use voltage as the difference between the electric potentials of the different pins, they have the same unit.
 ```Modelica
 type Voltage = Real(unit="V");
 ```